calliaweb/featured-custom-post-type-widget-for-genesis/README.md

-# Genesis Featured Custom Post Type Widget
+# Featured Custom Post Type Widget for Genesis

 WordPress plugin that adds a widget to display Featured Custom Post Types for the Genesis Framework

 ## Description

 WordPress plugin that adds a widget to display Featured Custom Post Types for the Genesis Framework.
-Created so that it can use the existing CSS in the Agency Pro theme to display the featured custom post types on the home page.
-Useful until the Genesis Featured Widget Amplified is updated to Genesis 2.0.
+Supports Custom Taxonomies.

 ## Requirements